-Occurrence Rates Fds are most common near solar maximum but occur throughout the solar cycle.
-There are fewer than 10 Fds greater than 10% per cycle and they occur around sunspot maximum but not in the year or so just after solar maximum (Cane et al., 1996).
-To estimate whether the Fd rate is consistent with the CME rate, note that the CME rate at solar minimum is approximately 0.7 per day (see Sect.
-2.1).
-If we assume that all CMEs are in the ecliptic (which is reasonable at minimum conditions), that a typical CME is 40° in angular extent and that LASCO can detect CMEs over a 240° range, we might expect something like 0.1 per day at Earth or 36 per year.
-Belov (private communication) reports over 100 "Forbush effects" in the year 1995 and based on the above estimate it is unlikely that the majority of these events are caused by CMEs.
-Many are probably caused by small co-rotating high speed streams.
+Occurrence rates.
+Fds are most common near solar maximum but occur throughout the solar cycle.
+There are fewer than 10 Fds greater than 10% per cycle and they occur around sunspot maximum but notably not in the year or so just after solar maximum (Cane et al., 1996).
+To estimate whether the Fd rate is consistent with the CME rate, as observed in coronagraph data, note that the CME rate at solar minimum is approximately 0.7 per day (see Section 2.1).
+If we assume that all CMEs are in the ecliptic (which is reasonable at minimum conditions), that a typical CME is 40° in angular extent and that LASCO can detect CMEs over a 240° range (it i.e., from the visible disk and 30° beyond each limb) we might expect something like 0.1 ejecta per day at Earth or 36 per year.
+Belov (private communication) reports over 100 'Forbush effects' in the year 1995 but based on the above estimate it is unlikely that the majority of these events are caused by CMEs.
+From an examination of the solar wind data it appears that many are caused by small co-rotating high speed streams.
 One might question the ability of the LASCO coronagraphs to detect all CMEs on the disk.
-However the study of Richardson et al. (1999) finds a good, almost 1:1 correspondence, between front-side CMEs seen by LASCO and cosmic ray depressions seen in the IMP 8 guard data.
+However the study of Richardson et al. (1999) finds a good, almost 1:1 correspondence, between Earth-directed CMEs seen by LASCO and cosmic ray depressions seen in the IMP 8 guard data.
 This suggests that there is not a major class of small CMEs, undetected by LASCO which cause cosmic ray decreases.
 This also suggests that cosmic ray decreases are a reliable signature of CMEs in the interplanetary medium.

 3.3.
-ANISOTROPIES
+Anisotropies